 A new study proposes a mechanism that may be behind this association.
 The research was led by scientists from the Experimental and Clinical Research Center and Max Delbrück Center for Molecular Medicine in Berlin, Germany.

-The researchers found that a version of the probiotic, Lactobacillus, found in mice is destroyed when they are fed a diet high in salt, the high-salt diet also caused the mice’s blood pressure to rise and triggered the activation of inflammation-inducing immune cells.
+The researchers found that a version of the probiotic, Lactobacillus, found in mice is destroyed when they are fed a diet high in salt, the diet also caused the mice’s blood pressure to rise and triggered the activation of inflammation-inducing immune cells.

 By the end of the study, the authors found that, in most of the participants, Lactobacillus had been eliminated from their microbiomes — the ecosystem of organisms that live in our digestive system.
 Like the mice, the men in the study also had higher blood pressure and increased inflammation.